Altaph22/ApexTask/README.md

 # ApexTask
-I design this webpage using some basic of  HTML , CSS and JavaScript.
+I design this dynamic  contact form by using the   HTML , CSS and JavaScript ehich shows the functionality.